wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 > Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code. ([Wikipedia](https://en.wikipedia.org/wiki/Git))

-Basically, to boil down the boiled down version of git, it is a complex remote integrated system restore.
-If you've ever used Windows, you know that making a system restore point enables your computer to completely revert back to that certain point when something bad happened.
-You downloaded a virus from a Minecraft mod website, but never fear, Windows made a restore point to save your computer and act like that malicious software never existed.
-This is the same concept that is applied to git, but with code.
+Basically, to boil down the boiled down version of git, it is a version-control system that keeps track of changes to files.
+You then can use this to coordinate and collaborate between multiple people.

 ## Breaking it down